 If the estimate of future sales indicates that there is no such reasonable assurance, the appropriate amount of the liability that reflects expected future royalty payments is recognized with a corresponding adjustment to financial expenses or income.
-In December 2016 the Company entered into its phase III for the lead product candidate, NiCord.
-Consequently, as of December 31, 2017 and 2016, the Company concurred future economic benefits are expected from its research and development project and recorded a liability in the amount of \$6,890 and \$5,718, respectively, for its entire contingent obligation to IIA.
+As of December 31, 2018 and 2017, the Company determined that future economic benefits are expected from its research and development project and recorded a liability for its entire contingent obligation to IIA.

-Grants received from the IIA which are recognized as a liability, are accounted for as forgivable loans, in accordance with IAS 20 (Revised), pursuant to the provisions of IAS 39, "Financial Instruments: Recognition and Measurement".
-Accordingly, when the liability for the loan is first recognized, it is measured at fair value using a discount rate that reflects a market rate of interest which on the Company's case was determined to be 25% and 26% for 2017 and 2016, respectively.
+Grants received from the IIA which are recognized as a liability are accounted for as forgivable loans, in accordance with IAS 20 (Revised).
+Accordingly, when the liability for the loan is first recognized, it is measured at fair value using a discount rate that reflects a market rate of interest, which in the Company's case was determined to be 28% and 25% for 2018 and 2017, respectively.
 The difference between the amount of the grants received and the fair value of the liability is accounted for upon recognition of the liability as a government grant and recognized as a reduction of research and development expenses.

-For the years ended December 31, 2017 and 2016 no royalties were paid with respect to grants received from the IIA.
+For the years ended December 31, 2018, 2017 and 2016 no royalties were paid with respect to grants received from the IIA.
 Payments will be treated as a reduction of the liability.

-Grant receivable amounted to \$1,578 and \$112 as of December 31, 2017 and 2016, respectively and is included in prepaid expenses and other current assets on the statements of financial position.
+Grants in the amount of \$2,425, \$2,948 and \$4,264 were approved during 2018, 2017 and 2016, respectively.
+Grant receivable amounted to \$0 and \$1,578 as of December 31, 2018 and 2017, respectively, and is included in prepaid expenses and other current assets on the statements of financial position.